Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Results and Discussion

 To complement these observations, we report in Fig.~\ref{tauBetaCw}(d) the behaviour of the $\beta$ parameter derived from the fits through Eq.(\ref{eq1}).
-Surprisingly we find that the dynamical crossover at $C_w^*$ is signaled by a sharp change of the shape parameter $\beta$ from stretched ($\beta<1$) to compressed ($\beta>1$) in the high concentrated samples that we attribute to rising stresses deriving from the high packaging of the particles.
-As in the case of the structural relaxation time, the behaviour of $\beta$ is shown for the hard colloid of Ref.~\cite{AngeliniSM2013} as a function of $t_w$ (Fig.~\ref{tauBetaCw}(e)) and for the metallic glass of Ref.~\cite{EvensonPRL2015} as a function of 1/T (Fig.~\ref{tauBetaCw}(f)).
-It is evident that for all these systems the dynamical crossover driven by $C_w$, $t_w$ or $T$ is always accompanied by a discontinuity of $\beta$, corroborating the existence of a universal behaviour regardless of the control parameter and the specific interactions of the system.
+Surprisingly we find that the dynamical crossover at $C_g$ is signaled by a change of the shape of correlation functions from stretched to compressed with a corresponding sharp change of the shape parameter $\beta$ from $\beta<1$ for $C_w<C_g$ to $\beta>1$ for high concentrated samples that we attribute to rising stresses deriving from the high packaging of the particles.
+As in the case of the structural relaxation time, the behaviour of $\beta$ displays many similarities with that observed in the hard colloid of Ref.~\cite{TudiscaRSC2012, AngeliniSM2013} as a function of $t_w$ (Fig.~\ref{tauBetaCw}(e)) and in the metallic glass of Ref.~\cite{EvensonPRL2015} as a function of 1/T (Fig.~\ref{tauBetaCw}(f)).
+For all these systems the dynamical crossover driven by $C_w$, $t_w$ or $T$ is always accompanied by a discontinuity of $\beta$, as also found for PNIPAM microgels ~\cite{PhilippePRE2018}, corroborating the existence of a universal behaviour regardless of the control parameter and the specific interactions of the system.
 It is worth to note that in the first dynamical regime $\beta$ decreases below 1 while in the second one it increases to values up to $\simeq$ 1 $\div$ 1.5 depending on the system.
-This deviation from the common stretched behaviour can be attributed to the development of internal stresses at the transition~\cite{CipellettiPRL2000, RutaPRL2012, AngeliniSM2013}.
-The peculiar values of each system depend on the specific materials, on its history and/or on the preparation protocols whose optimization and control is subject of theoretical and experimental investigations.
+This deviation from the common stretched behaviour can be attributed to the development of internal stresses at the transition~\cite{CipellettiPRL2000, RutaPRL2012, AngeliniSM2013, BouzidNatCom2017, WeiNatCom2018}.
+The peculiar values of each system depend on the specific material, on its history and/or on the preparation protocols whose optimization and control is subject of theoretical and experimental investigations.

-The $Q$-dependence of the structural relaxation time for IPN microgel suspensions containing 29 \% of PAAc at $T$=311 K in the $Q$ range $Q$=(0.006 $\div$ 0.063) nm$^{-1}$ is reported in Fig.~\ref{tauQ}(a) at different concentrations.
+The $Q$-dependence of the structural relaxation time in the range $Q$=(0.006 $\div$ 0.063) nm$^{-1}$ is reported in Fig.~\ref{tauQ}(a) at different concentrations.
 The data are well fitted through a power law

+shown as solid lines in Fig.~\ref{tauQ}(a).
+The behaviour of $n$ as a function of weight concentration is reported in Fig.~\ref{tauQ}(b).
+Two dynamical regimes can be distinguished below and above $C_g$.
+In the first one ($C_w$ < $C_g$) $n$ increases from values typical of diffusive dynamics ($n \sim 2$), to unusual values ($n \sim 4$) for which diffusive dynamics is ruled out.